Federal CARES Relief Act

 What students are not eligible for federal CARES funding?

 Students from the following groups are not eligible for the federal CARES funds: DACA, undocumented, international, and exclusively online students.
-Exclusively online is defined as enrolled in only online classes on or prior to March 13, 2020.
+Exclusively online is defined as spring 2020 enrollment in only online classes on or prior to March 13, 2020.

 If I do not qualify for CARES Act funding, are there any other emergency funds for which I can apply?